Vergina – Pella

 The distance is about 50 km and lasts about 45’.

-Later, we enjoy our lunch at a restaurant with Greek traditional homemade dishes.
+Later, we enjoy our lunch break in a restaurant with greek traditional flavours.

-We depart to Thessaloniki at about 15:30 where we return after approximately one hour (16:30) doing the same stops from where we started.
+We depart to Thessaloniki at around 15:30p.m and we are back after an hour (around 16:30p.m), making the same stops where we started from.

 THE PRICE OF THE EXCURSION INCLUDES